Prosecutors: Manning abused his country's trust

-Fein's cutting closing remarks, including calling Manning a traitor, struck a chord with supporters.
+Fein's closing remarks, including calling Manning a traitor, struck a chord with his supporters.

-As court recessed for the day, a man said aloud, "You're a hero, Bradley, as far as I'm concerned."
+As court recessed for the day, a man said, "You're a hero, Bradley, as far as I'm concerned."
 Several others murmured support for Manning in what became a loud buzz.

-Coombs said on Friday they would hear what truth sounds like
+Defense attorney David Coombs said supporters on Friday would hear what truth sounds like

 Fein said Manning relied on WikiLeaks and its founder Julian Assange for guidance on what to leak, starting within two weeks of his arrival in Iraq in November 2009.